top of page

 Image by Julia Topp

-Nutritional Support for Bloating, Constipation, SIBO & Food Sensitivities
+Nutritional Support for Bloating, Constipation, SIBO + Food Sensitivities

 With functional nutrition, we explore gentle, root-cause solutions—not quick fixes.
 We may incorporate gut-soothing foods (like bone broth, ginger, and cooked greens), targeted fiber, enzyme support, and phased food reintroductions to ease discomfort, improve elimination, and strengthen resilience.
-Together, we tailor a plan that supports your symptoms without restriction.
+Together, we tailor a plan that supports your biological terrain and symptoms without restriction.

 “In midlife, a healthy gut is the gateway to balanced hormones, clear thinking, and lasting energy.”